whiteribbonalliance/dashboard-api/README.md

 ## Deployment to Azure Web Apps

-Fork this repository and add the required environment variables to `Application settings` in the web app.
+Fork this repository and add the required environment variables to `Application settings` in the Azure web app.
 Add optional environment variables if needed.

 For deployment, it is also required to add the following environment variables to `Repository secrets` in GitHub:

 - `AZURE_WEBAPP_PUBLISH_PROFILE=` The publish profile of your web app.
 - `AZURE_WEBAPP_NAME=` The web app name.

-The GitHub action at `.github/workflows/prod-pmnch-deploy-azure-webapps.yaml` will trigger a deployment to Azure Web App on push or merge.
+The GitHub action at `.github/workflows/prod-deploy-azure-webapps.yaml` will trigger a deployment to Azure Web App on push or merge.

 #### Workflows